Kunbarrasaurus: Osteoderms

 Kunbarrasaurus had bony protrusions, also known as body armour, in the skin on its head, back, abdomen, legs and along the tail.
 Several types of armour are known in place in Kunbarrasaurus, including small ossicles, small keeled scutes on the body ordered in parallel longitudinal rows, large scutes without keels on the snout, large keeled scutes on the neck, shoulders, and possibly tail, spike-like scutes on the hips, and a combination of ridged and keeled scutes and triangular plates on the tail.
 There was one preserved ring of scutes around the neck.
 A sacral shield is absent.

-The arrangement of armour is unclear on the tail, although the triangular plates may have run on the sides of the tail, with long scutes forming a row along the top of the tail.
+The exact arrangement of armour on the tail is unclear, although it appears that there were triangular plates that ran on the sides of the tail, with long scutes forming a row along the top of the tail.
+While most of the tail is not preserved, some of the relatives of Kunbarrasaurus, including Stegouros and Antarctopelta, had a large macuahuitl-like structure at the end of the tail, formed by expanded triangular flattened osteoderms.

 Phylogeny

 Kunbarrasaurus was in 2015 placed in the Ankylosauria.
 The same year Victoria Arbour e.a. had entered QM F1801 and the Minmi holotype as separate operational taxonomic units in their analysis.
 Whereas Minmi was recovered as a basal member of the Ankylosauridae, QM F1801 had a basal position in Ankylosauria, i.e. was too "primitive" to be included in either the Ankylosauridae or Nodosauridae.
 In the 2015 description of Kunbarrasaurus on qualitative considerations such a position was indeed deemed likely.

 In 2021, Sergio Soto-Acuña et al. found Kunbarrasaurus to belong to a distinctive basal lineage of Southern Hemisphere ankylosaurs, the Parankylosauria.
+Their phylogenetic analyses placed it as the sister taxon to the clade formed by the Late Cretaceous Stegouros and Antarctopelta.